Annual Technical Report 2004 on Trademark Information Activities submitted by Japan (SCIT/ATR/TM/2004/JP)

 b) Providing JPO data

-1) Reference to trademark gazettes, etc.
+c) Reference to trademark gazettes, etc.

-2) Reference to examination and trial documents
+d) Reference to examination and trial documents

-d) Intellectual Property Centers
+e) Intellectual Property Center

 VII.
 Matters concerning mutual exchange of trademark documentation and information